-In Plants, besides vegetative propagation, production of a zygote to produce a zygote is two events separated by space and time.
+In Plants, besides vegetative propagation, production of a zygote to produce a zygote is two events separated in space and time.
 The zygote in an embryo sac divides and redivides to produce a mass of cells.
 Concomitant with the cell divisions polarity of future shoot apex and root apex is also determined and established which is accompanied with physiological and structural changes.
 After a period of active growth, the embryo suspends its active state and becomes dormant.
 At this stage, the embryo which is enclosed in a seed coat is shed from the mother plant.
 Then after a period of rest, which may be short or long, if conditions are favorable, the seed germinates and develops into a full fledged plant.
 Such plants inturn, after going through a period of vegetative development produce reproductive structures in which once again a zygote develops due to the act of fertilization.
 And the cycle is repeated.
 Between these two stages the time required for the development varies from as short as 24 hours, to several years.
-This is however determined by the genetic potentiality of the given plant, but environmental factors have a strong and stimulating influence on the plant genome for its expression of manifestation.
+This is however determined by the genetic potentiality of the given plant, but environmental factors have a strong and stimulating influence on the plant genome for its expression and manifestation of the system.

 Apical meristem derived cells and tissues; www.vialattea.net